Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: A Quantum Computing System

-Finally, the Classical Layer, designed to assist in the QEC process by taking the outputs of the Quantum Layer via the Quantum-Classical Interface and correlating them, in classical logic, with a concrete error type, location and time step.
-Errors can be generally corrected in software but in order to enable universal computation, including non-Clifford operations, fast active feedback between readout and control would be necessary.
-Furthermore, the Classical Layer is expected to translate the quantum algorithms into a sequence of interleaved control and readout steps of the relevant qubits.
-This layer contains a processing unit (FPGA or ASIC) that, within the cooling power constraints of cryogenic systems, should be placed in close proximity to the rest of the layers to reduce latency in feedback operations.
+The classical layer is designed to assist in the QEC process by taking the outputs of the QPU via the quantum-classical interface and correlating them, in classical logic, with a concrete error type, location and time step.
+Errors can be generally corrected in software but in order to enable universal quantum computation, including non-Clifford operations, fast feedback between readout and control would be necessary.
+Furthermore, the classical layer is expected to compile the quantum algorithms into a sequence of interleaved control and readout steps of the relevant qubits.
+This layer contains a processing unit (field-programmable gate array (FPGA); or application-specific integrated circuit (ASIC)) that, within the cooling power constraints of cryogenic systems, should be placed in close proximity to the rest of the layers to reduce latency in feedback operations.